auramagi/swift-scoped-state/README.md

 ### Child Scopes

-`AppScope` also provides a child scope configured for one todo.
+`AppScope` also provides a child scope for one todo.
+Its `ConfiguredConnection` accepts a `Todo.ID`, which identifies the todo represented by that scope.

 ```swift
 @MainActor struct AppScope {